-The results are simply stunning and their hard work has been rewarded with a prestigious 5 star rating from Visit Falmouth, making Kinbrae House one of the best self catering properties to stay at when visiting Cornwall.
+The results are gorgeous and their hard work has been rewarded every year since opening with a prestigious 5 star rating from Visit Falmouth, making Kinbrae House one of the best self catering properties for couples to stay at when visiting Cornwall.

 SOMETHING TO CELEBRATE!

 Kinbrae House comprises four boutique style one bedroom apartments and a superb open plan studio for couples wishing to stay in luxury self catering accommodation in this prime location in Falmouth.

 Each apartment and the studio are private and accessed through the fabulous entrance hall which is adorned with commissioned stained glass, tastefully decorated and beautifully accessorised with local and international art and artefacts.
 Curlew and Cornish Chough are the largest self catering apartments and are located on the ground floor, Oyster Catcher and Sanderling Apartments and Puffin Studio are located on the first floor.
 The renovated original Edwardian staircase leads guests to the first floor apartments and studio.

 The property has been beautifully appointed throughout with first class attention to detail, gorgeous art work and accessories, making Kinbrae House a delightful place to stay and one that guests will wish to return to again and again, year after year for their self catering holidays.